chloeraison/CalculatorExercise/README.md

 3. Build and run the project
 4. Enter two numbers and an arithmetic operator (+, -, *, or /) when prompted
 5. See the result displayed on the console
-6. If error, input message states as such
+6. If an error occurs, an error message will be displayed

 ![falling down C3PO](https://media.tenor.com/6VG3tvOnl44AAAAC/seriously-let.gif)

 ---